-Are you dealing with massive datasets with nested MongoDB arrays and fields?
-In this post, we’ll show you why Table View, the spreadsheet view in Studio 3T, is the simplest way to work with complex MongoDB collections.
+Are you dealing with collections with complex arrays and embedded fields?
+In this post, we’ll show you how to use Table View, the spreadsheet view in Studio 3T, to flatten nested MongoDB collections.

 If you’re a MongoDB user, chances are you’ve seen such a mongo shell output:

 Sure, MongoDB has its perks, but with mongo shell as the out-of-the-box MongoDB interface, many longed for a spreadsheet view in MongoDB, similar to the familiar interface found in SQL databases.

 With Studio 3T’s MongoDB Table View, you can explore complex, nested MongoDB collections without sacrificing performance.

 Table View makes it possible to view nested fields with the rest of the tables, so that you don’t have to step into and out of embedded objects (or cells/columns) one at a time.